Smertig/banana/master/_sources/api/tg/types/force_reply.rst.txt

    Shows reply interface to the user, as if they manually selected the bot's message and tapped 'Reply'

+   .. cpp:member:: optional_t<string_t> input_field_placeholder

+   Optional.
+The placeholder to be shown in the input field when the reply is active; 1-64 characters

    .. cpp:member:: optional_t<boolean_t> selective

+   Optional.
 Use this parameter if you want to force reply from specific users only.
 Targets: 1) users that are @mentioned in the text of the Message object; 2) if the bot's message is a reply (has reply_to_message_id), sender of the original message.